sandor-nemeth/ama/README.md

-# ama
+# Ask me anything

-Ask me anything
+This repository serves as a public forum.
+Ask me anything!